 Most business owners and CEOs will tell you the number one most important thing you can do for your company is put together a strong team of employees.
-But, the number two most important thing to do?
-Retain those employees.
-In order to thrive in today’s economy, it’s critical to do whatever it takes to retain great employees.
+However, the number two most important thing to do: retain those employees.
+To thrive in today’s economy, it’s critical to do whatever it takes to keep great employees.
 This is especially true for small businesses competing with larger companies (and larger budgets) for top talent.

-Read on to learn why employee retention is so important, and discover our top five tips toward retaining your staff.
+Read on to learn why employee retention is so important, and discover our top five tips for retaining your staff.

-According to a recent study, one third of new hires quit their job after only six months.
+According to a recent study, one-third of new hires quit their job after only six months.
 Moreover, studies on the cost of employee turnover yield shocking figures.
-One study predicted that every time a salaried employee is replaced, it costs the company and average of six to nine months’ salary.
+One study predicted that every time a salaried employee is replaced, it costs the company an average of six to nine months’ salary.

-Having this flexibility gives your company an edge on your competition and can be mutually beneficial for both employee and employer as it allows your staff to maintain certain, important things in their life such as going back to school, childcare, pursuing hobbies and passions, etc. Giving your staff some freedom to make their own hours creates happier, healthier, and more productive employees.
-As such, you as the employer are able to attract and retain top-notch professionals resulting in significantly reduced turnover and training costs.
+Having this flexibility gives your company an edge on your competition and can be mutually beneficial for both employee and employer as it allows your staff to maintain certain, important things in their life such as going back to school, childcare, pursuing hobbies and passions, etc. Giving your team some freedom to make their own hours creates happier, healthier, and more productive employees.
+As such, you as the employer can attract and retain top-notch professionals resulting in significantly reduced turnover and training costs.

 You might have heard “company culture” buzzing around the office, but if you’re unfamiliar with it — or not sure if your company has it — it’s time to familiarize yourself with this term.
 Company culture is the shared values and practices of the company's employees.
 Things like “Casual Friday,” “Work-from-home Wednesday,” office pilates, monthly happy hours, the foosball table in the break room, and any non-traditional work activities can be categorized into company culture.